saikrishnabellam/sai/restoreEFS.md

 ```

-**DISCLAIMER:**
+---
+## Disclaimer

 This runbook restores an Amazon EFS from AWS Backup recovery points but may not fully replicate all configurations.

-**Note:** This runbook attempts to perform compliant restores on a best-effort basis.
+This runbook attempts to perform compliant restores on a best-effort basis.
 The restoration process may vary based on the existence of the source EFS:
 - **If the source EFS exists:** Tags and policies will be copied from the source.
 - **If the source EFS no longer exists:** Default tags and policies will be applied based on compliance standards.